 The tree needs to be watered around 2–3 times a week.
 While watering, soak the soil well and allow it to dry out before watering again.
 Check the soil before watering.
 If the soil from around the roots can still hold the impression of your hand when squeezed, it has sufficient water.
 Also, remember that a full sun is best for the growth of avocado trees.5

-For mulching, that is covering the surface of the soil to retain moisture and improve soil fertility, redwood bark or cocoa bean husk and shredded tree bark work well.
+For mulching, that is covering the surface of the soil to retain

 A research on mulching in avocado orchards showed that mulched trees had lower leaf temperature, delayed seed coat browning, and other positive effects that lead to larger fruit size.
 Mulching with suitable organic materials, ideally those with a carbon and nitrogen ratio of 30:100 is recommended.6